 Generally, you do not attach your federal return to your PIT-1.
-If, however, you have a combined loss of over \$40,000, from one or more of the following federal forms and schedules, attach to Form PIT-1, your federal Form 1040 and schedules showing the loss or losses taken on Form 1040.
+If, however, you have a combined loss of over \$40,000, from one or more of the following federal forms and schedules, attach to Form PIT-1, your federal Form 1040 or 1040SR and schedules showing the loss or losses taken on Form 1040 or 1040SR.

-- Form 1040, Schedules C or C-EZ for business income or loss; - Form 1040, Schedule D for capital gains or loss; - Form 1040, Schedule E for rental real estate, royalties, partnerships, S corporations, trusts, income; - Form 1040, Schedule F for farm income or loss; and - Form 4797, Other gains or losses.
+- Federal Schedules C or C-EZ for business income or loss; - · Federal Schedule D for capital gains or loss; - Federal Schedule E for rental real estate, royalties, partnerships, S corporations, trusts, income; - · Federal Schedule F for farm income or loss; and - Federal Form 4797, Other gains or losses.